Part II: Administration

 Investigate critical injuries or fatalities

 The members of a committee who represent workers must designate one or more worker members to investigate cases in which a worker is killed or critically injured at a workplace.
-The designated member(s) may (subject to subsection 51(2) of the Act) inspect the place where the accident occurred and any machine, device, etc. and report his or her findings to a Director and the committee [subsection 9(31)].
+The designated member(s) may (subject to subsection 51(2) of the Act) inspect the place where the accident occurred and any machine, device, etc. and must report his or her findings to a Director and the committee [subsection 9(31)].
+The findings may also be shared with an inspector.

 Obtain information from the Workplace Safety and Insurance Board

-In workplaces which are subject to the Workplace Safety and Insurance Act, 1997 (WSIA), at the request of the employer, a worker, committee, health and safety representative or trade union, the Workplace Safety and Insurance Board (WSIB) must provide the employer with an annual summary of information about the employer [subsection 12(1)].
+In workplaces which are subject to the Workplace Safety and Insurance Act, 1997 (WSIA), at the request of the employer, a worker, committee, health and safety representative or trade union, the Workplace Safety and Insurance Board (WSIB) must provide the employer with an annual summary of information about the employer [section 12].
 This information must include:

 - number of work-related fatalities